rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/required-mapping.rst

      - Common values
    * - **domain**
-     - The Identity or Account Domain that the |idp| is authorized to log users into.
+     - The Identity or Account Domain that the |idp| is authorized to log users in to.
      - Alphanumeric string
-     - MUST be set to your Identity Domain.
-The domain is listed on the Identity Provider details page for your
+     - Must be set to your Identity Domain.
+The domain appears on the **Details** page for your
        |idp|.
    * - **name**
      - The username of your user as provided by your identity system.